Dues information

 Use the fee reduction options available (exclusive to Fellows) to relieve financial burden.
 Subsequent renewal of the fee reduction is granted upon review by the membership team and may be subject to refusal.

-It is inadvisable to have your account defaulted due to late payment of dues because your account will be subject to late fees and then reactivation fees.
+It is inadvisable to have your account defaulted due to late payment of dues because your account will be subject to a late fee and a reinstatement fee.
 We highly recommend contacting membership services to request a fee reduction.
 Apply for a fee reduction here.

 Note: Maintenance of Certification cycles may be adjusted based on the duration of family or health leaves.
 Please see the online Maintenance of Certification Cycle Adjustment form